erinvdoyle/sweetiverse/README.md

 Bright colors, wild mascots, flavors we’d never heard of in languages we couldn't read: Sensory overload in the best way possible.

 This project is my way of bottling that experience into an interactive web app.
-I wanted to create a bright, playful digital candyshop where users can explore international sweets, browse by country, leave reviews, build wishlists, and even subscribe to a fun surprise Pick-N-Mix subscription box.
+I wanted to create a bright, playful digital candyshop where users could explore international sweets, browse by country, leave reviews, create wishlists, and build in fun extras like the Pick-N-Mix subscription surprise box and retro-feel SWEETiSelector sweet suggestor.

 SWEETiVERSE is a full-stack Django application with: